Supre-le-sucre/Supre-le-sucre/README.md

 - Did an open source plugin called hardcore survival you can check on the spigot page (and also in my repo): https://www.spigotmc.org/resources/hardcore-survival.91405/

-- Also working on a big Minecraft server project called Nevaty (wich code is private sorry :c) that you can check on here: https://nevaty.fr (if the webste is not down again :3)
+- Working on a big Minecraft server project called Nevaty that you can check on [here !](https://nevaty.fr)

 > Python

-- I did a repo named "RandomThingsIDidInMathClass" that basically sums up my python projects...
+- Did a repo named "RandomThingsIDidInMathClass" that basically sums up my python projects (and my very firsts programs in general)...
 They are only using one python file
 (as my calcultor does not allow multiple files project)

-I should definetly learn python in details, but I'm really onto learning really low level languages for now...
-So maybe later I guess UwU
+- Did some private researches during my college year

+- Essentially used Python as a tool for testing the efficiency of my algorithms

 > C

-- Currently learning so no really good stuff to put here :p
+- Mutliple private college projects

 ===============================================

+My profile picture is representing a complete [magic graph](https://en.wikipedia.org/wiki/Magic_graph) that my friend and I have generated during our researches on this topic.